dakanji/RefindPlus/README-Dev.md

-decline_apfsmute      |Disables supressesion of verbose APFS text on boot decline_apfssync      |Disables feature allowing direct APFS/FileVault boot (Without "PreBoot") decline_espfilter     |Allows other ESPs other than the RefindPlus ESP to be scanned for loaders decline_nvmeload      |Disables built in NvmExpress Driver decline_nvramprotect  |Disables feature that blocks UEFI Windows certificates on Apple NVRAM decline_reloadgop     |Disables reinstallation of UEFI 2.x GOP drivers on EFI 1.x units decline_tagshelp      |Disables feature that ensures hidden tags can always be unhidden
+decline_apfsmute      |Disables supressesion of verbose APFS text on boot decline_apfssync      |Disables feature allowing direct APFS/FileVault boot (Without "PreBoot") decline_espfilter     |Allows other ESPs other than the RefindPlus ESP to be scanned for loaders decline_nvmeload      |Disables the built in NvmExpress Driver decline_nvramprotect  |Disables feature that blocks UEFI Windows certificates on Apple NVRAM decline_reloadgop     |Disables reinstallation of UEFI 2.x GOP drivers on EFI 1.x units decline_tagshelp      |Disables feature that ensures hidden tags can always be unhidden